Pylons/pyramid/docs/tutorials/wiki2/definingviews.rst

 -------------------------------

 ``view_page()`` is used to display a single page of our wiki.
-It renders the :term:`ReStructuredText` body of a page (stored as the ``data`` attribute of a ``Page`` model object) as HTML.
+It renders the :term:`reStructuredText` body of a page (stored as the ``data`` attribute of a ``Page`` model object) as HTML.
 Then it substitutes an HTML anchor for each *WikiWord* reference in the rendered HTML using a compiled regular expression.